Discovering what you really want saves you endless confusion and wasted energy.stuart wilde

 For the longest time I thought myself lucky to have an ‘accidental’ career.
-By this I mean, I worked hard, put in the hours, was loyal and committed and subsequently opportunities and promotions came to me… fan-bloody-tastic, right?
+I mean, I worked hard, put in the hours, was loyal and committed and subsequently opportunities and promotions came to me… fan-bloody-tastic, right?
 Or so I thought… until I realised, as a career strategy this was useless.
 What’s the point in successfully arriving somewhere I didn’t want to be?

 Finally recognising this type of ‘plan’ for what it was – at best uninspired and at worst completely disempowering – was both an ah-ha moment and a bitter disappointment.
 I couldn’t believe I’d willingly relinquished control over my career success and personal satisfaction.
 It was also incredibly confusing.
 On paper my career looked awesome – responsibility, status, money, perks – but I was dragging myself through each work week like it was a miserable chore.

 The opinions of others become your reality

 Once I became aware of this phenomenon, I quickly realised I wasn’t alone.
 As a corporate senior manager and now as a career coach, I’ve had this same conversation dozens of times.
 At some point, in our high school years, ‘career-dreaming’ is replaced with a more functional process based on the advice, guidance, recommendations and opinions of well-meaning authority figures (parents, teachers, managers etc).

 We believe these views of both our strengths and our limitations, they become galvanised as ‘truth’.
 And, in accepting these ‘truths’ and letting others decide who we are and what will work best for us, we inadvertently give up on what’s most important to us.